realitydeslab/.github/profile/README.md

 ### Co-located Multiplayer

-Co-located Multiplayer represents an unique category in mixed reality.
+Co-located Multiplayer represents an unique category in mixed reality scenarios.
 Utilizing multiple HoloKits provides a cost-effective alternative to using multiple HoloLenses in these scenarios.
-Moreover, Spectator View, a special form of co-located multiplayer, enables a third-party to observe and engage with the MR experience from a third-person viewpoint.
+Moreover, Spectator View, offering a critical tool for capturing and documenting the MR experience from a third-person perspective, is also a special form of co-located multiplayer.
 Our team is committed to innovatively pushing the boundaries in the realm of co-located multiplayer.

 * [Multiplayer Onsite Fighting Arena (MOFA)](https://mofa.ar) is a co-located multiplayer MR game framework for casting magic spells, in which we explored paradigms of competitive, cooperative, asymmetric mixed reality game design strategies crossing handheld and headmounted AR devices.
 Awarded as the best interactivity demo in CHI 2023 and honorable mention in best demo in ISMAR 2023, and Flow Hackathon.